 Where is Mechuka?

-Mechuka is situated at 6000 feet above sea level in West Siang District of Arunachal Pradesh.
+It is situated at 6000 feet above sea level in West Siang District of Arunachal Pradesh.
 It is also known as the Forbidden Valley of Arunachal Pradesh since it was inaccessible by road until 2003 when Dalai Lama visited the 400-year old monastery.
-It is about 30 KMs from the McMahon line separating India and China.
-And was previously used as a strategic military landing strip during the Sino-Indian War of 1962.
+About 30 KMs from the McMahon line separating India and China.
+It was previously used as a strategic military landing strip during the Sino-Indian War of 1962.

 After spending a week and sharing such beautiful moments together in Basar, we all had become one huge family.
 Even though it broke our hearts to leave Basar, we were looking forward to our next set of adventures together at the forbidden valley of Arunachal Pradesh that we had heard so much about.
 A traveler bus was arranged for our entire tour.
 Thus we set off early morning towards our destination.
 Normally, it takes around 9-10 hours to reach Mechuka from Basar.